browserengineering/book/book/accessibility.md

     Narrator.
 Both are largely used via keyboard shortcuts that you can look up.

-To support all this, screen readers structure the page as a tree.
+To support all this, browers structure the page as a tree and use that tree to interact with the screen reader.
 The higher levels of the tree represent items like paragraphs, headings, or navigation menus, while lower levels represent text, links, or buttons.

 This probably sounds a lot like HTML---and it is quite similar!
 But, just like the HTML tree does not exactly match the layout tree,